View on GitHub

 python src/main.py -c my_config.toml

-The GUI displays:
+The GUI will display:

 Examples